immortalmind2016/translation/README.md

 - Don't wait the send email request to response to /translate request
 - Authenticate/Authorize the access for the backoffice routes
 - Logging
+- Add CI/CD
+- Linting
+- More integration tests (and mocking)

 ## How to run the project
 ### Without Docker